Key Takeaways

 - Co-working Space: If you're a smaller business or startup, a co-working space can provide a more flexible and cost-effective solution.

-- Registered Address Service: Many corporate service providers offer this service, providing a physical address for your company's official correspondence.
+- Registered Address Service: Many corporate service providers offer virtual office services, providing a physical address for your company's official correspondence.

 Home Office Scheme: